Reporting bias: Publication bias

-The publication or nonpublication of research findings, depending on the nature and direction of the results.
+The publication or nonpublication of research findings, depend on the nature and direction of the results.
 Although medical writers have acknowledged the problem of reporting biases for over a century, it was not until the second half of the 20th century that researchers began to investigate the sources and size of the problem of reporting biases.

 Over the past two decades, evidence has accumulated that failure to publish research studies, including clinical trials testing intervention effectiveness, is pervasive.
 Almost all failure to publish is due to failure of the investigator to submit; only a small proportion of studies are not published because of rejection by journals.
+Some reviews have reported that only half or all trials are published.

 The most direct evidence of publication bias in the medical field comes from follow-up studies of research projects identified at the time of funding or ethics approval.
-These studies have shown that “positive findings” is the principal factor associated with subsequent publication: researchers say that the reason they don't write up and submit reports of their research for publication is usually because they are “not interested” in the results (editorial rejection by journals is a rare cause of failure to publish).
+These studies have shown that "positive findings" is the principal factor associated with subsequent publication: researchers say that the reason they do not write up and submit reports of their research for publication is usually because they are "not interested" in the results (editorial rejection by journals is a rare cause of failure to publish).

-Even those investigators who have initially published their results as conference abstracts are less likely to publish their findings in full unless the results are “significant”.
+Even those investigators who have initially published their results as conference abstracts are less likely to publish their findings in full unless the results are "significant".
 This is a problem because data presented in abstracts are frequently preliminary or interim results and thus may not be reliable representations of what was found once all data were collected and analyzed.
 In addition, abstracts are often not accessible to the public through journals, MEDLINE, or easily accessed databases.
 Many are published in conference programs, conference proceedings, or on CD-ROM, and are made available only to meeting registrants.

 The main factor associated with failure to publish is negative or null findings.
 Controlled trials that are eventually reported in full are published more rapidly if their results are positive.

 Publication bias leads to overestimates of treatment effect in meta-analyses, which in turn can lead doctors and decision makers to believe a treatment is more useful than it is.

 It is now well-established that publication bias with more favorable efficacy results is associated with the source of funding for studies that would not otherwise be explained through usual risk of bias assessments.

 Time lag bias

 The rapid or delayed publication of research findings, depending on the nature and direction of the results.
-In a systematic review of the literature, Hopewell and her colleagues found that overall, trials with “positive results” (statistically significant in favor of the experimental arm) were published about a year sooner than trials with “null or negative results” (not statistically significant or statistically significant in favor of the control arm).
+In a systematic review of the literature, Hopewell and her colleagues found that overall, trials with "positive results" (statistically significant in favor of the experimental arm) were published about a year sooner than trials with "null or negative results" (not statistically significant or statistically significant in favor of the control arm).